 When you add cryptocurrency to the mix, the story becomes even weirder.
 Bitcoin to AUD, for instance, has been on a relentless rise since the advent of the pandemic, revealing just how much people are willing to pay for a slice of the crypto pie.

 Cryptocurrencies are also having an inflationary effect on currency by themselves.
 People are trying to swap out of paper dollars and into something they trust more.
-And that means that bitcoin’s price is going to keep going up.
+They may even invest some of their cryptocurrencies in the hope that this will generate a profit for them, and you can click here to lean about some of the platforms that can facilitate this.
+All of this means that bitcoin’s price is going to keep going up.
 Eventually, we could get to the point where nobody wants to hold traditional currency, making the inflation rate extreme.

 Should Businesses Worry?